 Give your agent the paywall URL and ask it to call the endpoint.
 The agent handles the

-Watch the matching record move from
+Watch the matching record land as

 Both URLs point at the same paywall and proxy to the same upstream.
 The difference is the payment standard the client speaks.How an agent payment flows